keneboy/tutoringapp/readme.md

 <!-- THE UTILS FOLDER -->

-this folder hold one of the third party package used for validation which was exported to the bootcamp.js file within the controller folder..
+this folder hold one of the third party package used for validation which was exported to the bootcamp.js file within the controller folder.. the configuration of the database was included in the utils folder